JiriD85/thingsboard.github.io-pke/monitoring-dashboard.md

                 <li>Cost savings.
 By monitoring energy usage and device performance, businesses can optimize their operations and reduce costs.</li>
             </ul>
             <h2 class="line-height-small">An Indispensable IoT Control Panel: Features You Will Approve</h2>
-            <div class="text-content medium-margin">ThingsBoard solution templates are a powerful feature of the ThingsBoard IoT platform that can significantly reduce the time-to-market for your IoT products.
+            <div class="text-content medium-margin">PKE IoT Expert solution templates are a powerful feature that can significantly reduce the time-to-market for your IoT products.
 Here, we delve into the key characteristics that make it a cornerstone for IoT deployments:</div>
             <ul class="list">
-                <li>ThingsBoard's IoT control panel boasts an intuitive, user-friendly interface.</li>
+                <li>IoT control panel boasts an intuitive, user-friendly interface.</li>
-                <li>Our IoT sensor dashboard empowers users with robust device management functionalities.</li>
+                <li>IoT sensor dashboard empowers users with robust device management functionalities.</li>
-                <li>Tailoring the dashboard to your specific needs is a breeze with ThingsBoard.</li>
+                <li>Tailoring the dashboard to your specific needs is a breeze with PKE IoT Expert.</li>
-                <li>ThingsBoard's control panel incorporates a powerful rule engine that enables automated actions based on predefined conditions.</li>
+                <li>Control panel incorporates a powerful rule engine that enables automated actions based on predefined conditions.</li>
                 <li>Our IoT device dashboard provides comprehensive tools for data analysis and visualization.</li>
                 <li>Security is paramount in IoT deployments, so we offer robust access control features, ensuring that only authorized personnel have access to sensitive information and critical functionalities.</li>
             </ul>
-            <div class="text-content">For a detailed overview of ThingsBoard's Solution Templates, you can refer to the <a class="article-link" href="/docs/pe/solution-templates/overview/">IoT Solution templates overview</a>.</div>
+            <div class="text-content">For a detailed overview of Solution Templates, you can refer to the <a class="article-link" href="/docs/pe/solution-templates/overview/">IoT Solution templates overview</a>.</div>
             <h2>IoT Monitoring Dashboard Makes Your Business Goals Achievable</h2>
             <div class="text-content medium-margin">Achieving tangible business objectives requires a strategic approach.
 An IoT dashboard app serves as a linchpin in this endeavor, offering practical solutions to common challenges encountered during IoT implementation:</div>
         </div>